bitovi/academy/src/rxjs/0-basics.md

 Each time an observable is subscribed to, it creates a new and distinct execution context.
 This can be unexpected or even undesirable.
-Lets see what a distinct execution means.
+Let’s see what a distinct execution means.

 In the following example, the observable emits a random number after a second then completes.
 Notice that each subscriber gets a different